ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-4.md

 defesance comes with a cost.
 However, the 100 bp difference in the mortgage rate makes refinancing worthwhile.
 If the Treasury rate were lower than 3 percent or the mortgage rate were higher than 4 percent, this might not have been the case.

+### Problem 1 Part E

+> Given this answer from Part D, do you recommend defeasing the loan to take
+> advantage of the lower market rates, and why?

+Given the lower payment in Part D, it is worthwhile to defease and refinance the mortgage.
+The benefits of refinancing offset the costs of defeasing in this case.